mabel-dev/opteryx.dev/docs/get-started/deployment-guide.md

 ### Jupyter Notebooks

 Opteryx can run in Jupyter Notebooks to access data locally or, if configured, remotely on systems like GCS and S3.
-This approach will result in raw data being moved from the data platform (GCS or S3) to the host running Jupyter to be processed.
+This approach will result in raw data required to respond to the query being moved from the data platform (GCS or S3) to the host running Jupyter in order to be processed.
 This is most practical when the connection to the data platform is fast - such as running Vertex AI Notebooks on GCP, or querying local files.

 ### Docker & Kubernetes